blavatnik-index/.github/profile/README.md

 The Blavatnik Index of Public Administration is a benchmarking and peer learning project based at the [Blavatnik School of Government, University of Oxford](https://www.bsg.ox.uk) that aims to help senior officials, those leading reform efforts and other stakeholders understand how public administratoins and civil services around the world compare.

-The Index will be launched on Wednesday 4th December, [register here](https://www.bsg.ox.ac.uk/events/blavatnik-index-public-administration-launch) to watch the event.
+The Blavatnik Index will be launched on Wednesday 4th December, [register here](https://www.bsg.ox.ac.uk/events/blavatnik-index-public-administration-launch) to watch the event.
+Read the results report and explore the data on the Blavatnik Index's dedicated website: https://index.bsg.ox.ac.uk

 ## Copyright and licensing